Copositivity, discriminants and nonseparable signed supports: Nonseparable signed supports

-\begin{example} Consider a pair $(\A_+,\A_-)$ as in the top left pentagon of \Cref{fig:pentagons}, for which $\#\Lambda(\A_+)=10$.
-Enumerate the vertices of the pentagon by $1$ to $5$ starting at the dot on top and going clockwise.
-Representing each simplex by its vertices, we have that
+\begin{example} Consider a pair $(\A_+,\A_-)$ as in the pentagon at the top left of \Cref{fig:pentagons}.
+Enumerating the vertices of the pentagon by $1$ to $5$ starting at the red circle on top and moving clockwise, and representing each simplex by its vertices, we have that